mswjs/msw/test/README.md

 - `/rest-api`, `/graphql-api`: for tests concerning the usage of the library with the respective API type.
 - `/msw-api` for the tests concerning the library's API.

-> There is also the `/support` directory that contains the modules necessary for the tests to run, such as webpack configuration and Puppeteer setup files.

 ## Test structure

 Each test consists of two parts: